 - If you have the ability to foster the kittens and re-home them on your own, then we recommend dedicating time to kitten socialization.
 Kitten socialization generally occurs between three and seven weeks of age.
 Check out the Kitten Lady for all the virtual support you could need when fostering kittens.

-- Seattle Humane can provide resources and supplies to help you foster the kittens and offer re-homing support.
-For re-homing and vet care options, contact us at [email protected].
-For supplies, please email [email protected].
+- Seattle Humane can offer re-homing support or provide resources and supplies to help you foster the kittens.
+Please contact us at [email protected] if you need support.

 - We can also provide low-cost veterinary care options for kittens and their parents.
 Learn more about low-cost veterinary options in the community, or services offered by Seattle Humane.
 Please email us at [email protected] if you have questions.